axa-ch-webhub-cloud/pattern-library/CONTRIBUTION.md

 - We export only Web Components.
 No separate distribution of SASS mixins, JS, HTML and SCSS files.
 - We use [prettier](https://prettier.io/).
-  - Make sure you install eslint checker and prettier in your IDE

 ### Style Rules

 - We follow DRY, KISS, YAGNI principles when we write SCSS.
 This includes variables, mixins, etc.
 - We remove the linting of ordering and grouping of CSS properties.
 Only includes have to be at the beginning.
 - We won't have settings for vertical rhythm or global spacing.

-### JS Rules

-- We reuse the Patterns Lib v1 JavaScript linting settings.

 ### Git Commit Message Rules